Southport Lifeboat Station: RNLI 1860–1925

-The Eliza Fearnley was returned to RNLI HQ, and subsequently broken up.
+The Eliza Fernley was returned to RNLI HQ, and subsequently broken up.
 The Southport lifeboat was quickly replaced, with a new 34-foot (10-oared) self-righting lifeboat arriving on station on 22 December 1886.
 The boat was provided from funds from an anonymous gentleman from Lancashire, via the branch of the RNLI, and was named Mary Anna (ON 72).

 Mary Anna would later be housed in a new boathouse, which was completed in 1887, and located at the southern end of the promenade.
 The boathouse survives to this day.
 In the following 18 years on station, Mary Anna would be launched just twice.